Too many designers worked for free in 2020

 How have freelance designers survived the pandemic?
 A new survey of more than 11,000 of them across 147 countries tells a bleak story.

-The research was conducted by 99designs, an Australian-based platform that connects freelance designer and clients.
-It found that a third had difficulty finding steady work in 2020, a quarter had at least one project cancelled or put on hold, and 27% of their clients have cut budgets.
+The research was conducted by 99designs, an Australian-based platform that connects freelance designers and clients.
+It found that a third had difficulty finding steady work in 2020, a quarter had at least one project canceled or put on hold, and 27% of their clients have cut budgets.
 One particularly sad stat was that 22% of respondents had a client ghost them, presumably after they’d put in some work.

 In many ways, freelancers and gig workers have been more vulnerable than full-time employees during the pandemic.
 In France, Germany, and the Netherlands, among other European countries, the government paid a proportion of workers’ salaries to keep them employed.
 But these programs generally didn’t reach many freelance workers.
 The 99designs research found that only 16% of freelancers surveyed received any financial support from their government in 2020.
 An estimated 42% of respondents said they were actively looking for employment, and 32% had considered looking for work outside design as a result of COVID-19-related hardships.

 The struggles of freelance designers mirror those facing other creative freelancers in fields ranging from journalism to video-editing to virtual assistant work.
 It’s not necessarily that the work has dried up.
 In many sectors, companies have laid off full-time workers in favor of hiring cheaper, short-term freelancers instead.
-According to the Wall Street Journal, many employers are asking freelancers to do more work for lower pay, and the fact that the job market is now flooded with freelancers means that workers have little room to negotiate.
+According to The Wall Street Journal, many employers are asking freelancers to do more work for lower pay, and the fact that the job market is now flooded with freelancers means that workers have little room to negotiate.

 In terms of overall earnings, more than a third of freelancer designers surveyed expected to earn less this year than they did in 2019.
 About half of them expected to earn more from freelancing this year than last year, but in many cases, they were compensating for lost wages from other work.
 Only about an eighth of all those surveyed expect to see an increase in their salary.